BardicDefense/purple-hack/README.md

 ### Warrior

-1d8 Hit Die (8hp+Con mod at 1st level).
-Receive attack bonus of +1 every level, starting at level 1, stopping at +15 at level 15.
+1d8 Hit Die (8hp+Con mod at 1st Level).
+Receive attack bonus of +1 every Level, starting at Level 1, stopping at +15 at Level 15.
 Can use any weapon or armour, so long as they meet its strength minimum, if any (see [equipment](#armour-weapons-and-equipment)).
-Every name level, warriors add an extra weapon die of damage to their armed combat attacks and an additional feat.
+Every Name Level, warriors add an extra weapon die of damage to their armed combat attacks and an additional feat.
-At 1st level, warriors select one style, reflecting their preferred manner of
+At 1st Level, warriors select one style, reflecting their preferred manner of
 fighting:

 - **Arcanist**: You can read Mithric and gain access to two schools of magic of your choice.
-You can cast spells in armour as well as when being jostled.
+You can cast spells in armour and if damaged while casting can make a Constitution 14 saving throw to avoid the spell being lost.
 You cannot create or cast from scrolls, though you can copy spells from them.
-You have half the spell slots of a mage of your same level (rounded down, to a minimum of 1 slot).
-You start with a spellbook and spells the same way a mage does, but no schools or spells are automatically acquired through gaining levels.
-The source of your power must be defined.
+You have half the spell slots of a mage of your same Level (rounded down, to a minimum of 1 slot).
+You start with a spellbook and spells the same way a mage does, but no schools or spells are automatically acquired through gaining Levels.
 - **Hordeslayer**: If you kill an opponent with an attack, you can immediately make a bonus attack of the same kind (melee or ranged).
-You can make a maximum number of melee bonus attacks per round equal to your level, and a maximum number of missile bonus attacks equal to your number of name levels plus 1.
+You can make a maximum number of melee bonus attacks per round equal to your Level, and a maximum number of missile bonus attacks equal to your number of name Levels plus 1.
 - **Smiter**: Once per combat encounter, you can declare a smite after you score a hit, melee or ranged, which doubles the number of damage dice rolled.
 If a smite was announced on a critical hit, the extra weapon dice do not